Storyboarding the Apocalypse

 - DC: The New Frontier features a particularly creepy example, where the Big Bad's genocidal plans for Earth are communicated via the writings of a children's author — specifically, a Dr. Seuss Expy.

-- This was done to the original Exiles team from Marvel Comics on their second mission, which was to ensure the death of Phoenix during the Trial of the Phoenix in an alternate continuity.
-Their leader was going to refuse the mission and reveal everything in hopes of a better solution only for everyone to be subjected to a graphic mental download by their Mission Control of the horrific destruction that would occur if she wasn't killed at that point in time.
+- This was done to the original Exiles team on their second mission, which was to ensure the death of Phoenix during an alternate Trial of the Phoenix.
+Once they learnt that the Phoenix actually was Jean Grey, their leader refused the mission and planned to reveal everything in hopes of a better solution only for everyone to be subjected to a graphic mental download by their Mission Control of the horrific destruction that would occur if she wasn't killed at that point in time.

 Films — Animated

 - In a Just Between You and Me moment, Boingo in Hoodwinked uses a literal slideshow to demonstrate to Red how he intends to monopolize the goodie market, complete with a diagram and wand to demonstrate what he plans to do.
 His proposal, when placed on a diagram, looks just like a new city plan.
 Meaning that it may harm the goody market, but it will boost the construction industry significantly.

 - In Wreck-It Ralph, King Candy describes what might happen if Vanellope plays: her glitchiness might cause the game to crash, forcing the game to be unplugged.
 Not only do we see the population fleeing in terror trying to get out, but worse, Vanellope, as a glitch, can't leave the game.
 She'll be stuck as the game goes offline, and go with it into oblivion.
 But that's not the worst part.
 It's a lie.
 King Candy is a lying bastard who is doing this to keep himself in power because if Vanellope did win, the game would reset and Vanellope would be restored to her rightful position.